entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 and search for the Secret that ends in `namespace-admin-secret`.

 ## Authentication
-Beginning with Entando 6, all authentication is powered by Keycloak.
+All authentication is powered by Keycloak on Entando.
 This ensures that a micro frontend can call a microservice with a token available to the client.

 ![Init Containers Screenshot](./img/keycloak-arch-high-level.png)